2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/004_Optimization_Profiling/005_Non_Optimizations.md

 g++ -Wall -Wextra -Werror -O0 filename.cpp -o filename.bin
 ```

-Where "filename" is replaced by the source name, then each file will be executed using the "time" linux command, like follows:
+Where "filename" is replaced by the source name, then each file will be executed using the "time" Linux command, like follows:

 ```{.sh}
 time ./filename.bin